realtimeradio/COMAP/README.md

  1. Create new control environment variable `CASPER_USE_XILINX_CAST` and regenerate all blocks with this set to `1`, to avoid using CASPER custom cast logic.
  2. Set convert latency to `2` (was `1`) in FFT blocks.
- 3. Turn off DSP48 adders in stage 2 of FFT blocks
+ 3. Turn off DSP48 adders in stage 2 of FFT blocks.
  4. Add fanout registers to address lines of coefficient `cX_Y` RAM blocks, and compensate for latency change at `ssbX` inputs.
- 5. Add fanout-control of `valid` GoTo blocks, providing 4 copies to drive downstream logic
+ 5. Add fanout-control of `valid` GoTo blocks, providing 4 copies to drive downstream logic.
- 6. Change various small counters to implement in behavioural HDL
+ 6. Change various small counters to implement in behavioural HDL.
  7. Make cast blocks in final spectrometer power computation wrap (not saturate) since the bitwidths involved guarantee against overflow.
  8. Add `UCF` yellow block, to link placement constraints into CASPER build process.
+ 9. Set `version` register to hold value `31` (was `29`, even though the model was named `comap_v30.slx`)

 None of these changes should have any functional effect on the design, though the total FFT latency has been somewhat increased.